Mahesh434/angular-json-viewer/README.md

 # AngularJsonViewer

-Display Given JSON data as a Tree for east traverse.
+Display Given JSON data as a Tree for easy traverse.

 ## Development server